Poisson-Dirichlet asymptotics in condensing particle systems

 \begin{proof} Since the statement is trivial for $\mu = \delta_{(0,0,\ldots)}$, we assume without loss of generality $\mu \neq \delta_{(0,0,\ldots)}$.
 Let $(\mu_{L_j,N_j})_{j\in \mathbb{N}}$ be a sequence converging weakly to $\mu$.
 For such $\mu$ we first note that

-where we used that $\mu_{L_j,N_j}$ converges weakly to $\mu$ together with \eqref{sbform}, and in the second to last step that the size-biased distribution is invariant under reordering of the configuration.
+since $\mu_{L_j,N_j}$ converges weakly to $\mu$.
+Rewriting the r.h.s. as size-biased expectation, cf. \eqref{sbform}, yields in particular

+In the second to last step we used that the size-biased distribution is invariant under reordering of the configuration.
 Furthermore, weak convergence of $\mu_{L_j,N_j}$ implies weak convergence of the size biased distributions by Lemma \ref{lem_size_biased_conv}, i.e.

 in the topology induced by weak convergence.
 Recall that under $\sigma(\mu)$, the first component in $q$ is zero with probability